Language and Computation Courses

 Semantic parsing deals with translating natural language utterances into something that a computer can “understand” – for example, into database queries, formal commands or logical formulas.
 In order to do this, computers need to learn to understand word meanings, and to combine them into utterance meanings.
 In this course, you will learn how this can be done using combinatory categorial grammars (CCG) and compositional semantics.
 Moreover, you will learn how parallel corpora and annotation projection can be used to do this cross-lingually, that is, for many different natural languages, with little additional human effort.

-- Computing Dynamic Meanings: Building Integrated Competence-Performance Theories for Semantics, Jakub Dotlacil (University of Amsterdam, The Netherlands) and Adrian Brasoveanu (University of Amsterdam, The Netherlands)
+- Computing Dynamic Meanings: Building Integrated Competence-Performance Theories for Semantics, Jakub Dotlacil (University of Amsterdam, The Netherlands) and Adrian Brasoveanu (University of California, Santa Cruz, USA)

 This course will introduce a framework for developing integrated competence-performance theories for natural language semantics.
 Specifically, we will explicitly model semantic interpretation as part of a general cognitive architecture.
 Our theory, implemented in a computational model, of semantic interpretation as a cognitive process satisfies the following properties: